vbwx/finddup/Manual.md

 - **-h**

-    Do not compare multiple hard links to the same file.
+    Do not compare files whose inode numbers are identical.

 - **-H**